-- (i) they have been determined as normally relating to the operating/trading activities of the entity; - (ii) they relate to the usage (as reflected by depreciation) of a non-current asset, which is an operating/trading activity of the entity; - (iii) they relate to current assets or current liabilities, and thus relate to the operating/trading activities of the entity (other than current assets or liabilities as part of a disposal group within the measurement scope3 of IFRS 5 Non-current Assets Held for Sale and Discontinued Operations); - (iv) they are foreign exchange movements on monetary assets and liabilities and thus relate to the operating/trading activities of the entity, except for those relating to foreign operations that were previously recognised in other comprehensive income and subsequently reclassified to profit or loss.
-This exception also applies to the translation differences of loans or receivables that form part of such net investment in a foreign operation; - (v) they are financial instrument adjustments arising from the application of IAS 39 (whether as the result of revaluation, impairment or amortisation), except for all reclassified gains and losses other than those detailed in (vi) below.
-For example, gains or losses on available-for-sale financial assets that are reclassified to profit or loss on disposal or impairment of the financial solved that financial assets within the scope of IAS 39 are not within the measurement scope of IFRS 5.
-Section C of this circular indicates that impairment losses recognised in respect of disposal groups in terms of IFRS 5, paragraphs 20 - 24, are excluded re-measurements.
+- (i) they have been determined as normally relating to the operating/trading activities of the entity; - (ii) they relate to the usage (as reflected by depreciation) of a non-current asset, which is an operating/trading activity of the entity; - (iii) they relate to current assets or current liabilities, and thus relate to the operating/trading activities of the entity (other than current assets or liabilities as part of a disposal group within the measurement scope3 of IFRS 5 - Non-current Assets Held for Sale and Discontinued Operations);

+- (iv) they are foreign exchange movements on monetary assets and liabilities and thus relate to the operating/trading activities of the entity, except for those relating to foreign operations that were previously recognised in other comprehensive income and subsequently reclassified to profit or loss.
+This exception also applies to the translation differences of loans or receivables that form part of such net investment in a foreign operation; - (v) they are financial instrument adjustments arising from the application of IAS 39/IFRS 9 (whether as the result of revaluation, impairment or amortisation), except for all reclassified gains and losses other than those detailed in (vi) below.
+For example, gains or losses on available-for-sale financial assets that are reclassified to profit or loss on disposal or impairment of the financial asset are excluded from headline earnings because the reclassified fair value gains and losses do not only reflect performance in the current period; or - (vi) they are reclassified items relating to IAS 39 cash-flow hedges because these amounts are matched with those relating to the hedged item.